OctopusDeploy/step-package-template/README.md

   * `pnpm-workspace.json` - The [PNPM workspace definition file](https://pnpm.io/workspaces).
   * `tsconfig.json` - The [TypeScript compiler options file](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html).

-## Creating a new target
+## Creating a new step package

 Step packages have a [convention based structure](https://github.com/OctopusDeploy/step-api/blob/main/docs/StepPackages.md#conventions).

+They implement a common [Step API](https://github.com/OctopusDeploy/step-api/blob/main/docs/StepPackages.md#step-api) which comprises the types you are required to implement to present a conforming step package.

+### Adding a new target

-Creating a new target involves creating the following files under the `targets/<target-name>-target` directory.
+Adding a new target involves creating the following files under the `targets/<target-name>-target` directory.
 In the case of this sample step package, we'll create them under `targets/hello-world-target`:

 * `src`
   * `metadata.json`